 - Edmund Pendleton

 - George Washington

 South Carolina Delegates

 The First Continental Congress was the first governing body of the 13 Original Colonies that existed before the United States Constitution was ratified.
 As with all meetings, the members selected someone to preside over the sessions.
 This person was usually been referred to as the President, and sometimes is mistakenly referred to as “President of the United States.”
 It is important to understand the role and authority of the position in the Continental Congress, prior to the implementation of the United States Constitution, was not the same as it is today.
 There were two men who oversaw the proceedings of the First Continental Congress.

-Peyton Randolph, First President of the Continental Congress
+Peyton Randolph, the First President of the Continental Congress

-Henry Middleton, Second President of the Continental Congress
+Henry Middleton, the Second President of the Continental Congress

 Henry Middleton of South Carolina was the second President of Congress.
 He served from October 22, 1774, to October 26, 1774.
 Technically, he was still President when Congress disbanded, so he still held the position when Congress reconvened in May 1775.
 He was replaced by Peyton Randolph on May 10, 1775.
 Middleton came from a wealthy family.
 When his father died in 1737, he inherited property in South Carolina, Britain, and Barbados.
 Before he was elected to Congress, he served in the South Carolina Commons House of Assembly and was a member of the Royal Council.
 He resigned from the Council in 1770 and joined the Patriot cause.

 First Continental Congress APUSH, Review, Notes, Study Guide

 Use the following links and videos to study the First Continental Congress, the Intolerable Acts, and the 13 Original Colonies for the AP US History Exam.
 Also, be sure to look at our Guide to the AP US History Exam.